Top moments from the Oscars: 'Anora' wins big, 'Wicked' musical medley and emotional speeches

 Tazewell was nominated for an Oscar in 2022 for costume design on "West Side Story" and became the first Black man nominated in the category.

-Firefighters from the Los Angeles County Fire Department were honored during the Oscars.
+Firefighters from the Los Angeles area fire departments were honored during the Oscars.

 The firefighters' brave and heroic actions as they battled the Palisades Fire and Eaton Fire in January were celebrated with a standing ovation from Hollywood.